w3c/wot-cg/Tutorials/whatiswot/12-Applications_in_Industrial_and_Agriculture_Systems/README.md

 - Industrial applications often resemble smart home scenarios, but come with broader and more demanding requirements.
 These include advanced monitoring of connected manufacturing equipment, tracking products and predicting possible machine failures.

 - In factories, for example, devices from multiple manufacturers must work together seamlessly.
-WoT simplifies this by supporting a range of industrial protocols such as Modbus, Profinet, OPC UA, and MQTT, including legacy ones.
+WoT simplifies this by supporting old and new industrial protocols alike, such as Modbus, Profinet, OPC UA, and MQTT.
 Each device is described using a Thing Description, which tells other systems exactly how to interact with it.
 This reduces complexity and engineering effort without introducing overhead or security concerns - TDs enhance existing workflows.

 TDs also enable a new way to build application logic - whether it's control logic, business logic or mashups - using simple files instead of being locked into proprietary systems.
 This decouples devices from vendor-specific applications, offering flexibility and long-term maintainability.